lucmerceron/React-Redux-D3/readme.md

 ## Introduction

-A simple example on how D3 can be use with a classic React web application stack (React Router, Redux, webpack).
+A simple example on how D3 can be used with a classic React web application stack (React Router, Redux, webpack).

 ## Features